TianhengQin/WebServ/README.md

 Generating a response from a requested file:

-- `root` - The root directory of the server.
+- `root` - Sets the root directory for requests.
 - `index` - The index files of the server.
 If autonindex is off, a HTTP request that ends with a '/' will try to return the first found index file instead.
-- `types` - Map response file name extensions to MIME types
-- `error_page` - The error page of the server
+- `error_page` - overrides defualt error page of the server

 Generating a response by other means:

 - `client_max_body_size` - The maximum body size of the client.
 If the size in a request exceeds the configured value, the 413 (Request Entity Too Large) error is returned to the client.
 - `return` - returns a response with the specified status code.
 Redirections are handled by this directive: temporily (307) or permanantly (301) redirection.
 If the status code is not a redirection, it can also return a string that will be sent in the HTTP response body.
 Return has the highest priority than the `cgi` directive.
-- `autoindex` - Specify whether to show directory listings
+- `autoindex` - Specify whether to show directory listings.
-- `cgi` - Specify a cgi script
+- `cgi` - Map response file name extensions to a CGI script.

-#### Misc directives

-For logging information:

-- `worker_connections` - Maximum amount of connections that the server will handle at any given point of time